synapticloop/tmpdb-data/README.md

 The data of the pencil in itself should be enough, however included in this repository are renderers that will parse this data and output various formats.

-The base output format is SVG which can then be used to generate - which may then be included in other formats.
+The base output format is SVG which can then be used to generate other formats, for example

-For example:

- - The svg file is used to generate the png files.
+ - The svg file is used to generate a png file.
- - The png files are then included in the pdf files.
+ - The png file is then included in a pdf file.

 The renderings and output files and formats are included in this repository, although they will probably disappear as the list of pencils becomes too large and unwieldly.

-Contains data for mechanical pencils in JSON format which can then be utilised to generate all sorts of images and output data.

 Despite the rendered outputs, the primary goal os to capture the data that the pencil comprises.